How to find the right CBD oil. Plus: DIY recipe for CBD suppositories

-The oil is purified and filtered, giving rise to its clear, golden-yellow colour.
-But it not only tastes nice and pleasant, it is also highly effective: In addition to 1,000 mg CBD, it also contains 1,000 mg CBG - a cannabinoid that is known for its particularly health-promoting properties (e.g. analgesic and anti-inflammatory).
+The oil is purified and filtered, resulting in its clear, golden-yellow color.
+But it is not only beautiful and pleasant in taste, but also highly effective: In addition to 1.
+000 mg CBD is also 1.
+000 mg of CBG contain - a cannabinoid known for its particularly health-promoting properties (eg. B analgesic and anti-inflammatory).
 When you take it, you immediately notice a pleasant tingling sensation on your tongue and, depending on the dosage, the pleasant effect in your body soon afterwards.

 Mimosa RAW (10%)

 Our secret weapon in terms of effects and ingredients!
-Because the RAW oil is a so-called full-spectrum product, this means that, in addition to CBD, it contains other cannabinoids and lots of plant substances that reinforce and support each other in their positive effects.
-This makes our RAW oil more natural than mono-substances and isolates, such as those available in pharmacies or from conventional retailers.
+Because the RAW oil is a so-called full spectrum product.
+This means that in addition to CBD, there are other cannabinoids and lots of plant substances that reinforce and support each other in their positive effects.
+This makes our RAW oil more natural than mono-substances and isolates, e.g. B are available in pharmacies or from conventional dealers.

 By the way: Unlike our Mimosa Extra CBG (20%), the RAW oil is natural and unfiltered - and therefore black.
-If you also like coffee, pumpkin seed oil and co., you should not be put off by the color...
+If you also like coffee, pumpkin seed oil and Co. shouldn't be put off by the color...

-Since the supHerb team does not consist of doctors and pharmacists and the period or pain sensation in connection with it are very individual, we do not want to give any application recommendations at this point.
-However, our customer Rosa is happy to share her personal experiences with you:
+Since the supHerb team does not consist of doctors and pharmacists and the period or Pain perception in connection with this is very individual, we do not want to give any application recommendations at this point.
+Our customer Rosa is happy to share her personal experiences with you:

 By the way: It is better to take 5 drops 6 times a day than 10 drops 3 times a day or 30 drops once a day.
-(This depends, among other things, on the bioavailability of substances, i.e. how quickly or slowly active ingredients can be absorbed by the body in a certain amount.)
+(That depends a with the bioavailability of substances, i.e. how quickly or slowly active ingredients can be absorbed by the body in a certain amount. )

 CBD crystals in PMS